• Home

 Jacques Pepin’s Beef Stew With Red Wine Sauce …It’s What’s for Dinner.

-November 17, 2022 By Lea Ann Brown 50 Comments
+November 17, 2022 By Lea Ann Brown 51 Comments

 Another very popular recipe with a very “Fall” feel is this one for Rode Kool.
 Red cabbage braised with apples and pears is a perfect side dish for the season.

-Brats and sauerkraut served over mashed potatoes.
+Brats and sauerkraut served over mashed potatoes on a white platter plate.

 Fall wouldn’t be “Fall” without brats and sauerkraut.
 It’s the ultimate Autumn Oktoberfest comfort food coup.
 This recipe is inspired from my grandmother, who passed along her obsession with for mashed potatoes topped with about anything.
 And her love for sauerkraut.